Exploring Essential Parts of a Modern Airplane

 Landing Gear

-Landing gear supports the aircraft during landing and takeoff.
-Most landing gear systems are retractable to reduce drag during flight.
+Landing gear supports the aircraft on the ground and absorbs the stress of landing.
+Most modern aircraft have retractable gear to reduce drag during flight.

 Tricycle Gear